Complex and Adaptive Dynamical Systems: A Primer: Dissipation and Adaption

-In general one affiliates with the term `adaptive system' the notion of complexity and adaption.
-Strictly speaking any dynamical system is adaptive if $\ \vec\nabla\cdot\dot {\bf x}\ $ may take both positive and negative values.
-In praxis it is however custom to reserve the term `adaptive system' to dynamical systems showing a certain complexity, such as emerging behavior.
+In general one affiliates with the term \qut{adaptive system} the notion of complexity and adaption.
+Strictly speaking any dynamical system is adaptive if $\ \nabla\cdot\dot \veci x\ $ may take both positive and negative values. {In practice, however, it is usual to} reserve the term adaptive system to dynamical systems showing a certain complexity, such as emerging behavior.

-\underline{\bf Van der Pol oscillator}\\ Circuits or mechanisms built for the purpose of controlling an engine or machine are intrinsically adaptive.
+\runinhead{The Van der Pol Oscillator} Circuits or mechanisms built for the purpose of controlling an engine or machine are intrinsically adaptive.
 An example is the van der Pol oscillator,